 After citing a long list of reasons Mr. Bowden concluded that that “acceptance is “how the current crisis should and most likely will play out”.
 We submit that acceptance would be a terrible result that should be avoided if at all possible.

 Russia and China share responsibility for the present situation.
-In 1945 Russia was awarded North Korea for its belated entry into WWII, and installed Kim Il -Sung, then a major in the Russian army as the first President of DPRK.
-In 1950, sensing an opportunity to unite all of Korea under his rule, he invaded South Korea.
-After achieving initial success, the US led coalition drove the DPRK forces, including some Russian elements back to the Chinese border.
-China then joined the war and with massive forces turned the tide.
-The adversaries agreed to return to the original border on the 38th Parallel.
+In 1945 Russia was awarded North Korea for its belated entry into WWII, and installed Kim Il Sung, then a major in the Russian army as the first President of DPRK.
+In 1950, sensing an opportunity to unite all of Korea under his rule, invaded South Korea.
+After achieving initial success, the US led coalition drove the DPRK forces, including some Russian elements back to the Chinese border where the Chinese joined the war with massive forces which turned the tide, eventually back to the 38th Parallel.
 No armistice was ever signed and the two countries are technically still at war.

 Without Chinese intervention the Korea Peninsula would now be unified under the government of the Republic of Korea.
 Without China’s economic support, the DPRK would be even more of a disaster – it currently imports about 90% of its oil from China, the lifeblood of its military which includes any Chinese officers.
 Obviously, China provides this support because it believes it is in their self-interest to do so.

 In his recent Op/Ed piece, Dr. Henry A. Kissinger described multiple adverse effects of DPRK acquiring a capable nuclear deterrent which imply that the “Acceptance” strategy would be a terrible outcome.
 He concludes that “An understanding with China is needed”.
-We concur with this statement, and believe that it that offers the best chance for a favorable outcome to this “Greatest Problem”.
+We concur with this statement, and believe that it contains the elements of a comprehensive strategy that offers the best chance for a favorable outcome to this “Greatest Problem”.

 Although deep divisions that exist between China and the US, the two largest economies in the world with many close commercial relationships and peace in the North Pacific is in the interests of both countries.

 In summary, it appears that no reduction in the DPRK nuclear threat will be possible as long as the evil Kim dynasty rules the DPRK, and further negotiations involving him are counter-productive.
 The delays involved only provide further time to perfect his weaponry.
 Although it denies it, China has enormous power over the DPRK, including the ability to accomplish regime change.
 The two Superpowers have many crucial interests in common that could lead to an acceptable arrangement for all.
-It is time for the two adults in the room to make this happen, preferably before any military response from the countries threatened.
-Without an agreement, some defensive military action to destroy future launched missiles would seem an appropriate next step.
+It is time for the two adults in the room to make this happen.

 Byron K. Varme